madMontersourus/cipher-challenge-2024/README.md

 ##### assorted functions
 - sortDictFreq(dictionary) takes a dictionary with frequency as its value and sorts it by highest to lowest value
 - dotProduct(vector1,vector2) takes 2 dictionaries and calculates the dot product of them, required for angleFitness, returns float
-##### both opening functions do not requre a file type suffix (will allow for both to assume file directories with no input later)
+##### both opening functions do not requre a file type suffix
 - process(file) takes a file name (assumes it's in the main file directory) and processes it ready for interpretation
-- openDict(file,area) takes a file name (must be json) and where it is located and turns it into a dictionary
+- openDict(file,area) takes a file name (must be json, assumes it's in the EnglishData folder) and where it is located and turns it into a dictionary
 ##### n grams
 - possibleNgrams(size) takes size of ngram and generates all possible ngrams of that size, returns list
 - ngrams(text,size) takes text and the size of ngrams and generates all ngrams along with their frequency, returns dictionary